 All of our pups and dogs for sale are wormed, vaccinated and healthy.
 We offer as much phone and email advice as you need to get the most out of your dog.

-CLICK HERE to see what we have for sale..
+CLICK HERE to see if we have anything for sale..

 A COUPLE OF THINGS TO NOTE ABOUT OUR DOGS..

-- Our dogs are genuine working dogs, that we use on our property every day.
+- Our dogs are genuine working dogs, that we use every day.
 Our dogs are not a hobby, they earn their biscuits.